 Official 7 Day National Weather Service Forecast (NVZ031)

 Friday Night: Partly cloudy.
-Lows in the mid 40s.
+Lows in the lower 40s.

-Saturday Night: Mostly cloudy in the evening then becoming partly cloudy.
-Lows in the upper 40s.
+Saturday Night: Partly cloudy.
+Lows in the lower 40s.

 Product Disclaimer